Reproducibility and variability in commercial SiC MOSFETs at deep-cryogenic temperatures: Results

 \subsection{Device Performance}

-Figure~\ref{fig:stat}(a) shows $I_\textup{DS}$-$V_\textup{GS}$ transfer characteristics at three representative temperatures (see additional traces in appendix).
-From these characteristics, we extract two parameters, i.e. the device's threshold voltage ($V_\textup{th}$) and the subthreshold swing ($SS$).
-The former is obtained as the zero current intercept by a linear extrapolation from the point of maximum transconductance ($g^\textup{max}_\textup{m}$)~\cite{sze}, as shown in the main panel.
+Figure~\ref{fig:stat}(a) shows $I_\textup{DS}$-$V_\textup{GS}$ transfer characteristics at three representative temperatures (see additional traces in Appendix).
+From these characteristics in linear and log scale, we extract the device's threshold voltage ($V_\textup{th}$) and the subthreshold swing ($SS$) respectively. $V_\textup{th}$ is obtained as the zero current intercept by a linear extrapolation from the point of maximum transconductance ($g^\textup{max}_\textup{m}$)~\cite{sze}, as shown in the main panel.
 Note that each transfer characteristics is measured at a different $V_\textup{DS}$, depending on the temperature of operation.
-This stems from the fact that S/D contacts develop an increasingly severe Schottky-type behavior as temperature decreases and, therefore, we need to increase $V_\textup{DS}$ accordingly to attain transport through the transistors.
-To account for the effect of different bias on the extracted $V_\textup{th} (T)$, we quote all threshold voltages at an equivalent $V_\textup{DS}=2$~V, by using an extrapolation technique discussed in Section~\ref{sec:ResultsSch}.\\ $SS$ is obtained by calculating the inverse gradient of the log-linear characteristics in the weak inversion regime achieved at two fixed values of current ($I_{DS,1}=2~$nA; $I_{DS,2}=10~$nA): as illustrated in the insert.
+This stems from the fact that S/D contacts develop an increasingly severe Schottky-type behaviour as temperature decreases and, therefore, we need to increase $V_\textup{DS}$ accordingly to attain transport through the transistors~\cite{gammon2013modelling}.
+To account for the effect of different bias and ensure fairness in the extraction of $V_\textup{th} (T)$, we quote all threshold voltages at an equivalent bias $V^{eq}_\textup{DS}=2$~V, by using an extrapolation technique discussed in Section~\ref{sec:ResultsSch}.\\ $SS$ is obtained by calculating the inverse gradient of the log-linear characteristics in the weak inversion regime achieved at two fixed values of current ($I_{DS,1}=2~$nA; $I_{DS,2}=10~$nA) using~\cite{sze, neamen}: